 A.3.1.10.1 General

 NWDA represents operator managed network analytics logical function.
 NWDA provides slice specific network data analytics to the PCF.
-The subscription to NWDA by PCF is on a network slice level and the NWDA is not required to be aware of the current subscribers using the slice.
+NWDA provides network data analytics to PCF on a network slice level and the NWDA is not required to be aware of the current subscribers using the slice.
 NWDA notifies / publishes slice specific network status analytic information to the PCF(s) that are subscribed to it.
+PCF(s) can collect directly slice specific network status analytic information from NWDA.
 This information is not subscriber specific.
 PCF uses that data in its policy decisions.

-NOTE: NWDA functionality beyond its support for N23 is out of scope of 3GPP.
+NOTE: NWDA functionality beyond its support for N23 / Nnwda is out of scope of 3GPP.